Eileen Barnes: Career

 She spent most of her career working with the National Museum of Ireland's natural history and antique's division, helping the naturalist Robert Lloyd Praeger and botanist Matilda Knowles, as well as creating models for the museum's exhibits.
 Her association with the Natural Museum in Dublin appears to have begun in 1907, when she is recorded as donating models of the eggs of a platypus.
 By 1909 she appears to be working in the museum, setting up exhibition cases, constructing models of natural habitats, and wax models.
 Many of these examples, such as the rock pool and mammal displays that are still exhibited on the ground floor of the Natural History Museum, are believed to be her work.
 Her formal position within the Museum is unclear, with her at times being referred to as a staff member or the "Museum Artist".

 Barnes illustrated cephalopoda for Annie Massy, such as those collected by the 1910-1913 British Antarctic expedition.
 She undertook similar illustration work for the sponge expert, Jane Stephens, illustrating a number of her publications.
 She also illustrated the Foraminifera collected during the Clare Island Survey.
 Her work was highly regarded by Praeger, who even went as far as to name one of his plants after her (Sedum barnesianum).
 Barnes' works have been featured in numerous books and monographs, and still highly regarded today, especially her sedums (stonecrops) and sempervivums (house leeks).
 She worked with Robert Francis Scharff to reconstruct and illustrate specimens of the Giant Irish deer.
-Barnes also undertook some cartographic work with the Geological Survey of Ireland, and restoration of archaeological artefacts from the Royal Irish Academy.
+Barnes also undertook some cartographic work with the Geological Survey of Ireland from the 1920s until 1938, and worked on restoration of archaeological artifacts from the Royal Irish Academy.
 She also assisted Mary Eily de Putron when she was working at the museum.

 Barnes was a member of the Dublin Naturalists' Field Club from 1913.
 It is believed she collected specimens of lichen, with one specimen found in the herbarium of the Irish National Botanic Gardens (Ireland).

+Barnes also had her own studio in Kenilworth Square, where she worked on other private commissions for various institutions such as the RDS, the Royal Society of Antiquaries of Ireland, and the Royal Irish Academy, as well as working with other academics.
+F. Elrington Ball used four of her sketches in his work A history of the county of Dublin.